robertbenson/docker_openai_custom_weather_demo/README.md

 # Demo Weather app using Docker and OpenAI
 Customizable Weather app using OpenAI [function calling](https://platform.openai.com/docs/guides/function-calling)

+# Retrieval-Augmented Generation or RAG

+RAG incorporates real-time data into response.

+The retrieved information is used to "augment" the model data to give more detailed responses.
+RAG allows the model to consider data that was not originally known to the LLM.
+In this case, real-time weather information is used.

 The example OpenAI [Code](https://cookbook.openai.com/examples/how_to_call_functions_with_chat_models) has been modified to: